-2.8 How to link datasets
+2.8 How to aggregate and link datasets

 Datasets are usually built up through the command import, which adds one and one variable measured at specified custom dates.
-Such variables have the same unit type, i.e. persons represented by the unique identifier PERSONID_1.
+Such variables must have the same unit type, usually persons represented by the unique keyidentifier PERSONID_1.
 The linking is done automatically through the analysis system, so that the user only has to deal with the import-command, specifying variable name, measurement date and optional alias.

-The analysis system makes it also possible to analyze data measured over other unit types such as event level, municipal level, family level, course level, etc. Data with unit types other than persons cannot be imported directly into an individual level dataset.
+The analysis system makes it also possible to analyze data measured over other unit types such as event level, municipal level, family level, course level, job level etc. Data with unit types other than persons cannot be imported directly into an individual level dataset (datasets with persons as unit type, given by the key identifier variable PERSONID_1).
 They must first be processed into the appropriate unit level given by the variable to be used as a link key in the target data set.
 Only then the datasets can be linked together using the command merge.

-Data at a lower unit level than person, e.g. event or course level, must be aggregated to the person level using the command collapse() before using merge.
+Data at a lower unit level than person, e.g. event or course level3, must be aggregated to person level using the command collapse() before merging the data into an individual level datasett using merge.
+The collapse()-command does two operations: